 Oncologists typically avoid using phrases such as “game changing” or “groundbreaking” when referring to cancer treatments.
 However, oncologists have surprisingly been referring to CAR-T cell therapies as groundbreaking immunotherapies, because CAR-T therapies offer hope to certain cancer patients where there was none before.

 Even though CAR-T therapy has only been approved for a limited range of cancer indications, development of CAR-T treatments for other cancers will occur over time.
-Over the next three to five years, the global CAR-T market will achieve an estimated two dozen different CAR-T therapies available to treat various types of liquid cancers and eventually solid tumors.
+Over the next five years, the global CAR-T market will achieve an estimated two dozen CAR-T therapies to treat various types of liquid cancers, and potentially, solid tumors.

-Like the creation of radiation therapy or the bone marrow transplant or the first chemotherapy drugs, CAR-T cell therapy could be the beginning of something spectacular.
+Like the creation of radiation therapy or the first chemotherapy drugs, CAR-T cell therapy could be the beginning of something spectacular.
 CAR T-cell therapy involves the collection of lymphocytes or T cells from cancer patients and genetically modifying them within the laboratory.
 The modified T cells, called CAR-T cells, are armed with a new receptor that makes the T cells potently able to seek and destroy the cancer cells.

 Because CAR-T cells are “living drugs”, with a single infusion they can destroy pounds and pounds of tumor cells, multiply themselves in vivo (within the body) and moving from one cancer cell to another until they kill the last tumor cell, resulting in complete remission within the majority of the patients.
 From 60% to 70% of the patients treated in the earliest clinical trials are now in remission for more than nine years, which is an unprecedented accomplishment.